Field training exercise

-A field training exercise, generally shortened to the acronym "FTX" or simply referred to as going to "the field", is a coordinated training exercise conducted by military units for training purposes.
-These are often military simulations conducted in open areas instead of training facilities or military academies, such as training fields, bombing ranges, and even closed-off, typically publicly-accessible areas.
+A field training exercise, generally shortened to the acronym "FTX" or simply referred to as going to "the field", is a coordinated exercise conducted by military units for training purposes.
+These are often military simulations conducted in open areas instead of training facilities or military academies, such as training areas, bombing ranges, and even closed-off, typically publicly-accessible areas.

 In active duty

 Field training exercises are usually practice "mini-battles" which provide fairly realistic scenarios and situations based on actual situations a unit might face if deployed.
 While squad and platoon sized units can conduct an FTX, most of these exercises involve units ranging from a company up to a regiment or brigade.
 Field training exercises rarely reach division strength.

 The exercise is usually carefully planned out by field grade or general officers, usually without disclosing plans or other information to company-grade officers.
 This makes the situation more unpredictable and realistic since company-grade officers make the majority of quick and immediate decisions on the battlefield.
 Nearly every possibility is considered during planning, and often the scenarios can be more difficult or more far-fetched than actual battles, thus sharpening the skills of those participating to a level which will surpass that of the enemy.